Predatory animals in the USA: how to survive upon meeting

-Stepan Perfilev lives in the wilderness of North Texas.
+Stepan Perfilev lives in the wild part of North Texas.
 The backyard of his house has access to the forest.
-And from there, coyotes often wander.
-And several times even lynxes and puma came up to the house - fortunately, the house is fenced off.
+And from there often wander coyotes.
+And several times even lynxes and puma approached the house - fortunately, the house is fenced.

-“The cougar and the lynx could have jumped over this fence, but thank God it didn't.
-Although they thoroughly scared my wife and children with their presence.
+“Puma and lynxes could jump over this fence, but, thank God, this did not happen.
+Although they did frighten my wife and children with their presence.
 When I saw these predators near our house, I called Animal Control.
-Their employees set traps to catch predators, but nothing came of it, ”the man shares.
+Their employees set up traps to catch predators, but nothing came of it,” the man said.

 No special action to protect their possessions from the invasion of predators Stepan does not take, except that does not let the children walk to the back yard.

 The man advises to carefully study the area in which you live, to know what animals you may encounter and what actions you need to take in case of an unexpected meeting.